If you know nothing about spaces, switching spaces and transformation matrices, please read my small introduction to this article here.

 Space switch operations to use

-- Using the transformation matrix given by the Transform using localToWorldMatrix or worldToLocalMatrix.
+You can use the transformation matrix given by the Transform using localToWorldMatrix or worldToLocalMatrix.
+Or you can build your own.
+I don't recommend this last one in general.

 Matrix multiplication.
 Point, Direction and Vector differences.